Last Updated: 08.30.2023

 - You give up your right to appeal.

 - This is probably the key when you lose a trial at the district court and the judge offers you a PBJ.
 If you have a good trial issue, you still can take an appeal “de novo” which means “of new” to the Circuit Court.
 Judges often offer probation before judgment to avoid appeals and to guarantee you will receive some type of probation.

 - If you are not a United States Citizen – a PBJ may be as bad as a conviction

 - If you have a security clearance, a CDL license, or some other type of special circumstance, a PBJ may not be in your best interest.
 And you might need to retain your appeal rights.

-If your case ends in a Probation Before Judgement (PBJ) in Maryland then your case may be eligible for expungement.
-This is only under specific circumstances.
+If your case ends in a Probation Before Judgement, the PBJ can be expunged in Maryland.
+However, this is only under specific circumstances.
 Such as if your case involved conduct that is no longer a crime.